 On the property & casualty side, insurers are getting real-time risk data from devices to assess a driver’s risk profile.
 Property insurers have also begun applying real-time data to home protection.
 Taking in the data generated by the rise of smart homes and smart devices through APIs makes it possible for insurers to monitor conditions, pick up alerts on risk, and reduce their loss ratios.
 Smart sensors can also warn owners of leaks and other threats of floods or damage to commercial property.

 On the life side, life and health insurers seek data insight to improve health factors.
 Drawing on data from wearables, insurers can take lifestyle factors of customers—like how active they are during the day—into account on top of the standard readings taken by an intake evaluation like weight and blood pressure.
 More information about the individual makes the assessment more accurate and allows for much more personalized offerings based on the risk factors.

 - Customized Product Offerings

-The modern vision of insurance IT relies on API-led connectivity.
-For insurers looking to achieve the speed, agility and enhanced digital capabilities necessary for optimizing customer experiences, API integrations are a must.
-As the digital ecosystem further shapes up, the leading carriers of tomorrow will be the ones who leverage (open) APIs for insurance to partner or orchestrate in a larger network to deliver a full suite of best-in-class solutions and services.
+For insurers looking to enhance digital capabilities and optimize customer experiences, API integrations are a must.
+As the digital ecosystem further shapes up, the leading carriers of tomorrow will be the ones that leverage (open) APIs for insurance to partner or orchestrate in a larger network to deliver a full suite of best-in-class solutions and services.

 Ready to start your own API integration journey?
 Check out the blog API Development: A Framework to Overcome the Integration Challenges for tips and best practices.

-Learn more about how we can help you drive success to your digital transformation initiatives by visiting our Digital & Cloud Services practice.
+Learn more about how we can help you drive success to your digital transformation with APIs by visiting our Integration Services.